cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 and negotiation information suggested in {{I-D.barnes-tls-pake}} can be used in the OPAQUE setting.

-# User enumeration  {#SecEnumeration}

-User enumeration refers to attacks where the attacker tries to learn whether a given user identity is registered with a server.
-Preventing such attack requires the server to act with unknown user identities in a way that is indistinguishable from its behavior with existing users.
-Here we suggest a way to implement such defense, namely, a way for simulating the values beta and EnvU for non-existing users.
-Note that if the same pair of user identity IdU and value alpha is received twice by the server, the response needs to be the same in both cases (since this would be the case for real users).
-For protection against this attack, one would apply the encryption function in the construction of EnvU ({{SecEnvU}}) to all the key material in EnvU, namely, AOenv will be empty.
-The server S will have two keys MK, MK' for a PRF f (this refers to a regular PRF such as HMAC or CMAC).
-Upon receiving a pair of user identity IdU and value alpha for a non-existing user IdU, S computes kU=f(MK; IdU) and kU'=f(MK'; IdU) and responds with values beta=alpha^kU and EnvU, where the latter is computed as follows.
-RwdU is set to kU' and AEenv is set to the all-zero string (of the length of a regular EnvU plaintext).
-Care needs to be taken to avoid side channel leakage (e.g., timing) from helping differentiate these operations from a regular server response.
-The above requires changes to the server-side implementation but not to the protocol itself or the client side.

-There is one form of leakage that the above allows and whose prevention would require a change in OPAQUE.
-Note that an attacker that tests a IdU (and same alpha) twice and receives different responses can conclude that either the user registered with the service between these two activations or that the user was registered before but changed its password in between the activations (assuming the server changes kU at the time of a password change).
-In any case, this indicates that IdU is a registered user at the time of the second activation.
-To conceal this information, S can implement the derivation of kU as kU=f(MK; IdU) also for registered users.
-Hiding changes in EnvU, however, requires a change in the protocol.
-Instead of sending EnvU as is, S would send an encryption of EnvU under a key that the user derives from the OPRF result (similarly to RwdU) and that S stores during password registration.
-During login, the user will derive this key from the OPRF result, will use it to decrypt EnvU, and continue with the regular protocol.
-If S uses a randomized encryption, the encrypted EnvU will look each time as a fresh random string, hence S can simulate the encrypted EnvU also for non-existing users.

-Note that the first case above does not change the protocol so its implementation is a server's decision (the client side is not changed).
-The second case, requires changes on the client side so it changes OPAQUE itself.

-[[TODO: Should this variant be documented/standardized?]

 # Security considerations

 This is an early draft presenting the OPAQUE concept and its